TheArturthur/CoppermindScraper/Cosmere/House Innate.md

 Following the [[Catacendre\|Catacendre]] house Innate established itself as one of the major High-Houses of Elendel.
 They maintained seats within the city's Senate and held significant property and financial assets throughout the city.
 The house was known for a notorious tendency to exploit loopholes and bribery.

 ## Holdings and Estate
-The innates own a mansion located in one of Elendel's wealthier octants, Winsting's mansion was designed almost entirely for secrecy and security.
+House Innate owns a mansion located in one of Elendel's wealthier octants.
+Winsting's mansion was designed almost entirely for secrecy and security.
 His vault or safe room features steel doors and reinforced lockboxes.
-It was used to protect the houses illegal activities for discovery.
+It was used to protect the house's illegal activities from discovery.

 ## Realtionships
 The house held a coveted Senate vote which was sold for vast sums of money.
 The main political rival of House Innate is [[House Lekal\|House Lekal]].
 They compete for economic dominance and political control in Elend.
 The combat each others control over the city with direct  political competition.